sungnga/instagram-clone-app/README.md

   - Building a rich text editor for post caption
 - date-fns
   - Allows us to format dates
+- react-graceful-image
+  - Allows us to lazy-load our images, provides a placeholder, and allows us to retry loading if it failed

 **In vercel.json file:**
 ```js